Modica, Sicily – what’s so special about this town… other than it’s our surname?

 DID YOU KNOW?

-A popular Sicilian detective television show, Inspector Montalbano, has filmed here in Modica.
+A popular Sicilian detective television show, Inspector Montalbano, has been filmed here in Modica.
 Famous backdrops have included the Church of San Giorgio and the facade of Palazzo Polara.

 The Island of Sicily and the Food

-Sicily is very famous for its beautiful, crystal clear turquoise waters, Mount Etna, historic and gorgeous architecture, and the beautiful, scenic countryside.
+Sicily is very famous for its beautiful, crystal clear turquoise waters, Mount Etna, historic and gorgeous architecture, and beautiful scenic countryside.
 Sicily is also known for its cuisine.
 Red sauce rules here in a big way.
 Sicilian food has had an influence over the years by those that lived here.
 The Greeks and Africans all brought with them various spices and ways of cooking.

 Local products are bountiful, especially citrus.
-Other items you will find are creamy ricotta, honey, almonds, but the highlight of Modica is its local, dark, and crumbly chocolate.
+Other items you will find are creamy ricotta, honey, and almonds, but the highlight of Modica is its local, dark, and crumbly chocolate.
 We make this chocolate from time to time, not as the Aztecs did but you can find out more about Modica chocolate and how to make it here.